XiaozhouCui/WDV/README.txt

 password - admin

 New features:
+Control panel moved into a toggled side bar
+Bootstrap grid layout applied to forms, navbar and footer.
 AJAX and other javascript demonstrations are saved in the page: view/pages/ajaxPage.html (can be accessed via the "AJAX Tricks" button in the admin control panel)

 Website overview: